Creative Commons

 CC Licenses

-There are six different CC licenses, each of which involves a combination of one or more of the following four requirements.
+Each of the six CC licenses specifies how users may attribute, share, and/or use the CC-licensed work.
+Each license involves a combination of one or more of the following four requirements.

 attribution icon